 You’ll make promises of commitment to your child, and you can choose friends or relatives to take part in the ceremony as ‘supporting adults’, who will also pledge a special relationship to your child.
 You can ask grandparents to take part too.

-One of our celebrants will conduct your ceremony.
+with One of our registrars will conduct your ceremony.
 They are trained and do a fantastic job, but they don’t act in a legal capacity - naming ceremonies aren’t legal ceremonies.

 Who can have a naming ceremony